Homemade Shake ‘N’ Bake Pork Chops

 How to Make Shake n Bake Pork Chops

-1. Place plain bread crumbs, salt, black pepper, paprika, celery salt, onion powder, and garlic powder in a gallon-sized zip-top bag.
-Seal the bag and shake gently to mix all ingredients.
+1. Place plain bread crumbs, salt, black pepper, paprika, celery salt, onion powder, and garlic powder in a bowl or gallon-sized zip-top bag.
+Whisk or seal the bag and shake gently to mix all ingredients.

-2. Place vegetable oil on a baking sheet and spread out in a thin layer.
+1. Place vegetable oil on a baking sheet pan and spread out in a thin layer.

-5. If desired, if there is mix still left over, you can gently sprinkle it onto the breaded pork chops, and pat the seasoned mix into the pork chop.
+1. If desired, if there is mix still left over, you can gently sprinkle it onto the breaded pork chops, and pat the seasoned mix into the pork chop.
 Discard seasoning mix after use.
-Be sure to place these delicious pork chops in a single layer onto the baking sheet.
+Be sure to place these delicious pork chops in a single layer on the baking sheet.

-6. Bake at 425 degrees for 15 minutes then flip over the pork chop and cook for 10 minutes.
+2. Bake at 425°F for 15 minutes then flip over the pork chop and cook for 10 minutes or until the internal temperature is 145°F.

 homemade Shake and Bake pork chops on a platter and a bowl of breading mix